-Even though it seems difficult, a teen rehab program is very different from the programs that are available for adults.
-By understanding the differences, parents can feel confident in their decision to seek professional help.
+Even though it seems difficult, teen residential rehab is very different from the available programs for adults.
+By understanding the differences, parents can feel confident in seeking professional help at Destinations for Teens.

 Evaluating the Needs of Individuals

-A teen rehab program recognizes that they may not have the same cognitive abilities as an adult.
-The brain of a teenager is still developing and they may not even recognize the way that an addiction will impact their future.
+A teen rehab program recognizes that they may not have the same cognitive abilities as adults.
+A teenager’s brain is still developing, and they may not even recognize how addiction will impact their future.
 A rehab program helps them understand the long-term consequences of their addiction so that it is possible to focus on healthier choices.

 Maintaining Academics Is Why Teen Rehab Is Different From Adult Rehab

 Teen rehab programs often offer academic courses to help teenagers keep up with their education and studies.
-Even if they are not currently attending school, the program will often offer educational classes along with the treatment so that they are ready to return to their education after completing the treatment plan.
+Even if they are not currently attending school, the program will often offer educational classes and treatment so that they are ready to return to their education after completing the treatment plan.

-Teen rehab program will often involve the family more when compared to an adult program.
-Although any rehab program strives to get family members involved in treatment and counseling, it is not always possible with an adult program.
+The teen rehab program will often involve the family more when compared to an adult program.
+Although any rehab program strives to get family members involved in treatment and counseling, an adult program is not always possible.
 Adult rehabilitation may focus on the needs of the individual and may have limited contact with loved ones during the initial stages of treatment.

 In a teen program, the family is involved in counseling and treatment from the start.
-Even if a teenager is going through a strict program, parents may be involved in counseling with the family or may be asked to participate in other ways.
-It helps improve relationships and encourages parents to openly communicate with their teenaged child.
+Even if a teenager is going through a strict program, parents may be involved in counseling with the family or be asked to participate in other ways.
+It helps improve relationships and encourages parents to openly communicate with their teenage children.

 Involuntary Treatment Is Why Teen Rehab Is Different From Adult Rehab

 As a minor, teenagers are not making the decisions for their medical health or needs.
-A parent can send a teenager to a treatment program, even if he or she does not agree.
+A parent can send a teenager to a treatment program, even if they do not agree.

-Adult programs are usually voluntary unless it is related to legal requirements or the individual is incapable of making a decision and a doctor determines that it is medically necessary.
-Since adults are able to make the decision, many are willing to enter the treatment program.
+Adult programs are usually voluntary unless it is related to legal requirements or the individual is incapable of making a decision, and a doctor determines that it is medically necessary.
+Since adults can decide, many are willing to enter the treatment program.